 Seoul Nightlife: The Hottest Places to Party this Summer

-Probably Gangnam’s most well known club, Octagon stands as the 6th best club in the World, as ranked by dance music bible, DJ Mag, in 2015.
+Probably Gangnam’s most well-known club, Octagon stands as the 5th best club in the World, as ranked by dance music bible, DJ Mag, in 2017.

-Be prepared to drop some serious cash though, as a night at Octagon doesn’t come cheap.
-Open until 6am, this club is the place to go if you’re looking to party your face off.
+Be prepared to drop some serious cash though, as a night at Octagon doesn’t come cheap (30,000 won).
+Open until 6 am, this club is the place to go if you’re looking to party your face off.
 Be warned, as popular as it is, it can get very crowded on weekends!

-Monkey Museum is a newly opened lounge at the heart of the posh neighborhood of Cheongnam-dong, where you want to be for an distinguished high-end night out experience.
-It has one of the most out-standing venues in Gangnam with classy and stylish interior design combined with its cozy interior, creating the perfect environment for you to enjoy the music and meet new people.
+Monkey Museum is a newly opened lounge at the heart of the posh neighborhood of Cheongnam-dong, where you want to be for a distinguished high-end night out experience.
+It has one of the most outstanding venues in Gangnam with classy and stylish interior design combined with its cozy interior, creating the perfect environment for you to enjoy the music and meet new people.

 You can expect to be served fantastic drinks in this one of a kind hip-hop lounge; its convivial vibe will not get you disappointed!
-The standard of the music is also anticipated to be exceptional, with its launching party in the finest standard, packed with world renowned DJs, including: Shaun, Unity, Kingmck, Al Rocco etc.
+The standard of the music is also anticipated to be exceptional, with its launching party to the finest standard, packed with world-renowned DJs, including Shaun, Unity, Kingmck, Al Rocco etc.

 Arena is known for their high-energy, high-end dance parties.
-With a strict dress code and penchant toward having professional models and dancers on site, Arena has a reputation for good-looking, well-dressed party goers.
+With a strict dress code and penchant for having professional models and dancers on site, Arena has a reputation for good-looking, well-dressed party goers.

-GLAD LIVE Hotel opened an after club called DSTAR and is located on the basement floor of the hotel.
+GLAD LIVE Hotel opened an after-hours club called DSTAR.
+It is located on the basement floor of the hotel.
 The first, second and third floors of the hotel are operated by the D-Mansion Lounge.
-The after-the-club star is operated from 12:00 AM.
+The club is operated after midnight and there are separate house and hiphop sections.